 Williams %R does work.
-In this article, we explain how to use Williams %R, and finally, we backtest trading strategies to see if Williams %R works.
+In this article, we explain how to use Williams %R in a trading strategy, and finally, we backtest trading strategies to see if Williams %R works.
 Does it work?
 Our conclusion is that Williams %R seems to work pretty well.

 What is the Williams %R indicator?

 The Williams %R fluctuates between 0 to -100.
 It’s an oscillating indicator and reflects the current close relative to the highest high for the lookback period.

 The indicator is somewhat similar to the stochastic indicator, however, that one measures the close relative to the lowest low.
 A high reading is considered overbought, and low readings are considered oversold.

 Here is how a 5-day lookback period looks in the S&P 500: